Super Size Me

 What's the story?

 Filmmaker Morgan Spurlock takes on American fast-food culture in general and McDonald's in particular in this prize-winning documentary.
-He eats nothing but McDonald's food for an entire month, and says "yes" whenever he is asked if he wants to supersize his order.
-To the horror of his vegan chef girlfriend and the three doctors who monitor his 25-pound weight gain and severe liver damage, he eats "meat, meat, sugar and fat" for a month.
-At first, his body rejects the supersized food and he throws up.
+He eats nothing but McDonald's food for an entire month and says "yes" whenever he's asked if he wants to "supersize" his order.
+To the horror of his vegan chef girlfriend and the three doctors who monitor his 25-pound weight gain and severe liver damage, he eats "meat, meat, sugar, and fat" for a month.
+At first, his body rejects the supersize food and he throws up.
 But by the end of the month he craves McDonald's food and feels happier and calmer when he has eaten some.
-He also talks to experts, including a surprisingly svelte man who eats his 19,00th Big Mac on camera, the lobbyist for the food companies, and a law professor who is suing McDonald's on behalf of two obese teenagers.
+He also talks to experts, including a surprisingly svelte man who eats his 19,000th Big Mac on camera, the lobbyist for the food companies, and a law professor who is suing McDonald's on behalf of two obese teenagers.
 Spurlock visits schools that feed students the same kind of "cheap, fat-laden" meals served by fast food outlets -- provided by the USDA's school lunch program.
 He also finds one school for kids with behavior problems in Wisconsin that is experimenting with a healthy, additive-free menu with successful results and no extra costs.

 Is it any good?

 Mordantly funny and forcefully sobering, SUPERSIZE ME is a Big Mac attack with real bite.
-Spurlock strikes just the right note, frank about irresponsibility at the personal and corporate level but more bemused than outraged.
+Spurlock strikes just the right note, is frank about irresponsibility at the personal and corporate levels, but is more bemused than outraged.
 America has the biggest everything, including the biggest people.
-We have alternatives, but we choose what is easy.
+We have alternatives, but we choose what's easy.

 Families can talk about...